-The best small backyard ideas will help you to make the most of your plot.
-After all, when it comes to outdoor space, not every backyard is created equal.
+Unfortunately, we can't all have a sprawling outdoor space, but a small backyard can still have a big impact.
 While some homeowners might have acres and acres to play with, many others have a pretty limited area to work with.
-Figuring out what to do with a small backyard might be a challenge, but there are plenty of ways to maximize your space and create a perfect oasis.
+Figuring out what to do with a small backyard might be a challenge, but there are plenty of ideas to maximize your space and create a perfect oasis.

-Whether you're interested in creating an entertainment area for summer fêtes, a serene escape where you can curl up with a good book in the afternoon, or a practical space for you to try your hand at growing your own produce, there’s plenty of backyard ideas to suit to suit smaller spaces in our selection.
+Whether you're interested in creating an entertainment area for alfresco summer parties, a serene escape where you can curl up with a good book in the afternoon, or a practical space for you to try your hand at growing your own produce, there’s plenty of backyard ideas to suit smaller plots in our selection.

 Time to give your outdoor space a refresh?
 We've rounded up our favorite small backyard ideas to give you plenty of inspiration to start your transformation project.